-As discussed in the asset management plans within the TPCL group, due to the financial impact of the reset on price and quality paths, expenditure has to be curtailed to below the allowable levels to manage the cashflows of the utilities.
+As discussed in the asset management plans within TPCL's Group, due to the financial impact of the reset on price and quality paths, expenditure has to be curtailed to below the allowable levels to manage the cashflows of the utilities.
 This will place severe pressure on maintaining service levels to within the quality targets and on maintaining asset health.
 The overall risk profile of the utilities will increase and the reset regulatory objective of "no material deterioration" will have to be interpreted in its widest sense.
-Unplanned SAIFI and SAIFI targets are not expected to be achieved in the later years of the 2020-25 reset period.
+Unplanned SAIDI and SAIFI targets are not expected to be achieved in the later years of the 2020-25 reset period.

-TPCL and OJV are both required to meet the verification requirements of the recently introduced Related Party Input Methodology that affects transactions with related party entity PowerNet.
+TPCL and OtagoNet are both required to meet the verification requirements of the recently introduced Related Party Input Methodology that affects transactions with related party entity PowerNet.
+Verification has been confirmed by independent assessment and has been provided to the Commerce Commission.

-PowerNet acts as agent to TPCL and OJV and also provides network management and field services to both EDB's.
+PowerNet acts as agent to TPCL and OtagoNet and also provides network management and field services to both EDB's.